Oscarlind/Oscarlind.github.io/_posts/2021-09-14-OpenShift-Resource-Handling.md

 ```

 1. Amount of resources in limits that we can request.
-2. Amount of resources in requests that we can request.
+2. Amount of resources in requests that we can ask for.
 3. The scope of the quota.

 Simply described, it is a configuration that determines the amount of resources we can request.
 Note that this has **nothing** to do with the actual use of resources but instead is linked to Requests and Limits.